jai-singhal/pyclub/README.md

 ## Introduction

 #### Hello Pyclub.
-Welcome to official Python Django club repository.
+Welcome to official Python Django club Github repository.
 On every wednesday, this repository will be updated, you can check the code here.

 ## Installation guide